 One of the important points is the cost of work and electricity tariffs.
 According to the head of the region, the regional tariff service of the Trans-Baikal Territory monitors all applications filed by resource-supplying organizations in order to prevent unreasonably high tariffs.
 Last year, for example, such claims on 7,5 billion rubles were ruled out.
 According to tariffs for consumers of the “other” group, which include commercial enterprises and budget organizations, the growth of tariffs from the second half of the 2019 of the year was lower than the inflation rate and amounted to 4,34%.
 In the past, tariffs for consumers of the “other” group were reduced by 7,7% due to a decrease in the cost of electricity transmission services.

 Replacing the equipment at the largest in Transbaikalia Chita CHPP-1 also contributes to budget savings.
 Its general director, Yuri Dorfman, said that as part of the investment program, the main turbine of the TPP is being reconstructed.
 About 700 million rubles were allocated for this.
 The construction project of the third stage of the Chita CHPP-1 is waiting in the wings.
 In the meantime, more modest, but no less important programs are being implemented.
 For example, replacing boilers in boiler rooms and shifting insulation around utilities.
-In Chita, they have already begun to use locally produced polyurethane "shells" for this, which are much better than the usual mineral-cotton rolls - it is easier to assemble and it is much more durable.In each of the municipalities create reserves of solid fuel for boiler houses.
+In Chita, they have already begun to use locally produced polyurethane "shells" for this, which are much better than the usual mineral-cotton rolls - it is easier to assemble and it is much more durable.In each of the municipalities, stocks of solid fuel are created for boiler houses.
 It will take a lot of it.
 The Trans-Baikal Railway is preparing to transport more than two million tons of coal to ensure the heating season.
-In order to constantly replenish fuel reserves in warehouses and boiler rooms of the Trans-Baikal Territory, the railroad workers together with the regional authorities created and launched a special online monitoring system that allows you to plan the timing and volume of new coal supplies.
+In order to constantly replenish fuel reserves in warehouses and boiler houses of the Trans-Baikal Territory, the railway workers, together with the regional authorities, have created and launched a special online monitoring system that allows planning the timing and volume of new coal supplies.
 The routes of freight trains carrying fuel will also be optimized.